 Wax paper does one thing much better than plastic wrap: it doesn’t make food “sweat.”
 And that means certain foods stay fresher longer with wax paper than with plastic wrap.

 - Keep cheese fresher longer.
 I love buying good quality cheese and trying new kinds all the time, but since I’m the only one in my household who eats it, it would often spoil before I could finish it.
 I finally learned it was the plastic wrap cheeses come in that made this happen.
-When you first cut into a new wedge of cheese, immediately remove the plastic wrap.
-Wrap the cheese in wax paper, which keeps it moist without ever letting it get sweaty.
-Now wrap that in tin foil and stick it in the fridge.
+Now I have a method of wrapping cheese in wax paper and tin foil.
 My cheeses stay fresh long enough for me to enjoy them at my leisure now.

 - Sandwiches and cakes, too.
 Any food item that is bread or cake-like can “sweat” in plastic wrap, especially if it’s not going to be stored in refrigeration.
 Wax paper keeps brown bag lunches much more appetizing.

-- Makeshift kitchen funnel.
+- Makeshift funnel.
 The easiest way in the world to make a quick, cheap, easy funnel is to cut squares of wax paper and roll them up.
 Stick one end in the neck of whatever you want to funnel the substance into, and let the top section unroll a little, so the top expands to make the funnel shape.
 It’s great for pouring dry, wet, even sticky stuff through.
+And that includes nasty stuff like motor oil that you might never be able to clean off of a nice kitchen funnel.

 - Pipe icing onto a cake.
 Using the funnel method I just described, with a very small hole at the end, you can pipe icing onto a cake with precision.
 This makes it easy to do intricate designs or write onto the cake.